September 22, 2020

 Paige Piper

 And through that club, I met a young man who had become a friend of mine.
 And there was a day that I had gone to his dorm room, and I left my backpack.
-We had gone to a meeting, club meeting.
+We had gone to a meeting, a club meeting.
 And I came back to get my backpack and walked into his room and he slid a dresser in front of the door.
 And the sheer panic in that moment of realizing what was happening and feeling like I had no control over my body or my life was probably the most, one of the most, painful experiences I’ve ever had.

 Paige Piper